-Ok, we have pepperoni which we all love.
+Ok, we have pepperoni, which we all love.
 In addition, a pan-fried stuffed chicken breast with a crunch exterior of Italian bread crumbs and panko to give the recipe a great texture.
-And the amazing Roja sauce, and the special ingredient that tipped the scale over to amazing-town, Gouda cheese.
+And the fantastic Roja sauce and the special ingredient that tipped the scale over to amazing-town, Gouda cheese.

 Gouda (English: /ˈɡaʊdə/ (listen), Dutch pronunciation: (listen); Dutch: Goudse kaas, “cheese from Gouda“) is a mild, yellow cheese, originating from the Netherlands, made from cow’s milk.
 It is one of the most popular cheeses worldwide.
-The name is used today as a general term for numerous similar cheeses produced in the traditional Dutch manner.
+The name is used today as a general term for numerous similar kinds of cheese produced in the traditional Dutch manner.

 Roja Sauce Recipe